-Mixin for commands that perform loop removal.
+within for commands that perform loop removal.

-'''

-class psamm.command.MetabolicMixin(args, kwargs)

-'''

-Mixin for commands that use a metabolic model representation.
+- class psamm.command.MetabolicMixin (args, kwargs) Mixin for commands that use a metabolic model representation. - class psamm.command.ObjectiveMixin class psamm.command.ParallelTaskMixin

-'''

-class psamm.command.ObjectiveMixin

-'''

 Mixin for commands that use biomass as objective.

 Allows the user to override the default objective from the command line.